rosscon/Rook/README.md

 This is a work in progress, see below for planned modifications

-for now you no BOM is yet provided, but is largely similar to the original BOM [here](https://docs.google.com/spreadsheets/d/1oHDEvndkkvPFOBis4atrHRHK_DMTvttFUFWDg2He6To/edit#gid=0)
+For now you no BOM is yet provided, but is largely similar to the original BOM [here](https://docs.google.com/spreadsheets/d/1oHDEvndkkvPFOBis4atrHRHK_DMTvttFUFWDg2He6To/edit#gid=0)

 ## Modifications

 ### Hotend
 #### ToDo
--Support for E3D v6 style hotends (Got a few spares lying around) -Part cooling fan(s) on print head (removal of 120mm fan)
+- Support for E3D v6 style hotends (Got a few spares lying around)
+- Part cooling fan(s) on print head (removal of 120mm fan)
 #### Done

 ### Extruders
 #### ToDo
--Add extruder mounts
+- Add extruder mounts
 #### Done